NatWest Mortgage Calculator

-Although there are many different mortgages available, they can all be split into these main categories.
+Although there are many different mortgages available for homes, they can all be split into these main categories.

-Over the period or term of your mortgage, every month, you steadily clear off the money you’ve borrowed, along with interest.
+Over the period or term of your mortgage, every month, year after year you steadily pay back the money you’ve borrowed, along with interest.

-Over the term of your mortgage, you only settle off the interest.
-You are not actually paying off any of the mortgage.
+Over the term of your mortgage, you only pay off the interest.
+You you don’t actually pay off any of the mortgage.
 The monthly payments will be lower, but won’t reduce the capital you owe.

 Fixed Rate Mortgage

-With this mortgage, your broker guarantees this will stay the same ‘fixed’ for a set amount of time.
+With a fixed rate mortgage, your lender guarantees your interest rate will stay the same ‘fixed’ for a set amount of time.
 Normally this guarantee is capped between 1–10 years.

 Standard Variable Rate (SVR) Mortgage

-SVR is a default of the lenders .
+SVR is a lender’s default.
 No deals, bells or whistles are included.
-Each provider can set their own SVR, and adjust it when they like.
+Each provider is free to set their own SVR, and adjust it when they like.

 Discounted Rate Mortgage

-You get a discount on the SVR over a set period of time.
-This is a type of variable rate, so the amount you foot each month can change if they changes their SVR, which they can do so as they like.
+You get a discount on the lender’s SVR over a set period of time.
+This is a type of variable rate, so the amount you pay each month can change if the lender changes their SVR, which they’re free to do as they like.

-This is a type of variable rates mortgages, which means you will probably clear off a different amount each month.
-Its rates follow a particular rate to determine what you settle each month, then adding a fixed amount on top of that base rate.
+They are a type of variable rate mortgages, which means you will probably pay a different amount to your lender each month.
+Tracker rates follow a particular interest rate to determine what you pay each month, then adding a fixed amount on top of that base rate.

 Capped Rate Mortgage

-These are variable mortgages, with a limit or ‘cap’ on how high this can rise.
-Often, this is higher than a tracker mortgage – so you might end up paying extra for that peace of mind.
+These are variable mortgages, with a limit or ‘cap’ on how high the interest rate can rise.
+Often, the interest rate is higher than a tracker mortgage – so you might end up paying extra for that peace of mind.

-When you sign up to your mortgage, they pay you a lump sum of cash (usually, a percentage of your loan).
+When you sign up to your mortgage, the lender pays you a lump sum5 of cash (usually, a percentage of your loan).